 - A good source of vitamin C and A, peaches are a great immune booster.

-- Have phosphorus, which is crucial for building healthy bones and teeth.
+- Have phosphorus, crucial for building healthy bones and teeth

-- A good source of potassium, an important electrolyte that helps to regulate heartbeat.
+- A good source of potassium, an important electrolyte that helps regulate heartbeat

-- High in antioxidants and help reduce the risk of certain cancers, Alzheimer’s disease and high cholesterol.
+- High in antioxidants that help reduce the risk of certain cancers, Alzheimer’s disease, and high cholesterol

-- Prep: if using fresh peaches, roughly peel, pit and chop the peaches.
+- Prep: If you’re using fresh peaches, roughly peel, pit, and chop them.

-- Transfer: let cool slightly and then using a slotted spoon, transfer the peaches to a blender or food processor.
+- Transfer: Let it cool slightly.
+Then, using a slotted spoon, transfer the peaches to a blender or food processor.

-- Vanilla Bean: using the back of a knife or spoon, scrape out all of the vanilla beans from the vanilla pod.
-Add to peaches.
+- Vanilla Bean: Using the back of a knife or spoon, scrape out all vanilla beans from the vanilla pod.
+Add them to the peaches.

 WHEN CAN BABY EAT PEACHES?

 Babies can have peaches as one of their first foods.
 When a baby can start on solids is determined by their own rate of development, which generally comes between 4-6 months of age.
 Some of the developmental milestones babies need to reach in order to start solids include: if your baby has solid control of their head and neck, if your baby has doubled in weight, and if your baby is reaching for or opening their mouth when you eat (see my guide here).
 Before you start your baby on purees, you should consult with your pediatrician to make sure your child is developmentally ready.